ahancock1/BusinessManagementSuite/README.md

 Restaurant Management Application Framework

-# Notes
+## Notes
-Remove DataAccess library and replace it with the Restaurant.Service library.
-This library will be used by the server and as a web service.
-The generic library is used by the listeners which send and receive data.
-Anything other than the generic service wil be used as a web service.
-The restaurantDbContext will be renamed to RestarurantContext and put in the data library.
-DataModels library to be renamed to Data.

 ## Libraries

-Data - contains the data models and is used by every application
+Data - Contains the data models and is used by every application

+DataAccess - Contains mapping for Entity Framework and Data context

+Listeners - Packet listeners for the TCP side of the server

 Service - provides access to the data used by the web site and server

 Network - provides applications with access to the framework through serialiazable packets

+Server - Main application for hosting, can be installed as a console application or a web service

+ServiceHost - Used for hosting web services with IIS (Doesn't allow TCP)

 Web - ASP.NET Web site